US: Big drop in migrant kids at largest emergency shelter

 The children were interviewed from March to June by attorneys monitoring a longstanding settlement governing custody conditions for migrant children.

 Some of the children said they did not know if anyone was working to reunite them with their families, giving them anxiety.
 Others did not have enough access to a mental health counselor, had trouble sleeping because lights were kept on at night and were avoiding meals because the food smelled foul.
-Several said they spend their days sleeping and had been in the facilities for more than a month.
+Several said they spent their days sleeping and had been in the facilities, like Fort Bliss, for more than a month.

-Vice President Kamala Harris visited El Paso on Friday, and spokeswoman Symone Sanders told reporters that President Joe Biden has instructed Becerra to “do a thorough investigation” and report back about the conditions at Fort Bliss.
+Vice President Kamala Harris visited El Paso on Friday, and her spokeswoman, Symone Sanders, told reporters that President Joe Biden has instructed Becerra to “do a thorough investigation” and report back about the conditions at Fort Bliss, which advocates have called particularly troubling.

 “The administration is taking this very seriously.
 Extremely seriously,” Sanders said.